Condition

 10 minutes of each training session

 Stand on one leg.
-Support with one hand on a wall/chair.
-Bend the opposite knee and grasp the foot with the hand on the same side.
-Pull your foot up and your knee slightly backwards, so that your front thigh becomes increasingly stretched.
+Support yourself with one hand against a wall or chair.
+Bend the opposite knee and grasp your foot with the hand on the same side.
+Pull your foot upwards and your knee slightly backwards, so that you feel a gradual stretch in your thigh.
 Hold the stretch for 20 seconds.
-Repeat the exercise alternately on the right and left leg.
+Repeat the exercise, alternating between your right and left legs.
 The exercise can also be performed lying on your side or stomach.

 Lie on your back with one leg straight.
 Bend the other leg and place your foot on the other side of the stretched leg.
 With both hands, pull your knee up towards the opposite shoulder so that your buttocks are increasingly stretched.
 Hold the stretch for 20 seconds.
 Repeat the exercise on the opposite leg.